NikitaDouglas/MyPortfolio/Week2.md

   - Be able to explain to another person what I have researched and made notes on - peer group on Friday morning?
   - Also ask for coach feedback on Simple Checkout diagrams and README.
 - SELF-ASSESSMENT:
-   - I don't feel like I got much done on the Simple Checkout, as i only managed to create the repository and begin on the Domain Model DIagram after lunch.
+   - I don't feel like I got much done on the Simple Checkout, as I only managed to create the repository and begin on the Domain Model DIagram after lunch.
 I'm a little confused about how the "split" is going to happen - my plan creates four classes initially, but I think if I follow the user stories and feature test as I go along, only fulfilling each requirement at a time, I should get to the point where I need to split the 'Item' class into a Basket.
 I wonder if the basket becomes a subclass of Items?

-#### Thursday 29th August
+#### Wednesday 20th May
 - GOAL:
   - To continue with the aim of breaking one class into two.
-  - To define 'forwarding', and 'polymorphism'.
 - PLAN:
   - Continue with the Simple Checkout exercise.
-  - Research and make notes on the aforemtnioned OOP principles.
 - EVIDENCE:
   - Given that I might not be able to finish Simple Checkout, it may be worth doing a screen recording of my work in order that a coach can see it.
 In tandem with the README it will help to show my approach.
 Also, gem installs - RSPec and Simplecov?
   - Be able to explain to another person what I have researched and made notes on - peer group on Friday morning?
 Consider creating a presentation to illustrate my knowledge of OOP as I go along.

-#### Friday 30th August
+- FEEDBACK:
+  - I managed to do a really great sequencing diagram for Simple Checkout and after sharing that with Rachael I realised that I could use mocking and dependency injection in this exercis.
+Consequently, I can reformat my plan for the week and spend Thursday and Friday on this exercise, rather than doing individual exercises for mocking and dependency injection.

+#### Thursday 21st May
 - GOAL:
+  - To continue applying my knowledge on how to break a class into two, and also use mocking and dependency injection.
+  - To define 'forwarding', and 'polymorphism'.
 - PLAN:
+  - Continue with the Simple Checkout exercise, using it to demonstrate the knowledge of mocking and dependency injection that I learned yesterday.
+   - Research and make notes on the aforementioned OOP principles.
 - EVIDENCE:
+  - A completed repository should be sufficient to demonstrate the skills I've set out to apply.

+#### Friday 22nd May

 ## Reflection